fpom/badass/README.md

 ## Current state and future

-This is a very early version:

- * limited to C projects
+This is a very early version that is (mostly) limited to C projects.
- * tests are provided as the `main` function
- * other tests have to be programmed by hand to analyse:
-   * the source code
-   * the `strace` log of the program

 In the future versions, we may have:

  * online submission of projects and report to the students on a given set of tests
- * final assessment on extended test
- * copy/paste detection between projects
  * a library of standard tests on source code and `strace` logs
+ * support for other languages

+## Installation

+To start with, just `pip install not-so-badass`.
+Then, try to run `badass -h`, if you get the help message then, everything should be OK.

+### Troubleshooting `libclang` issues

+You may have problems with `libclang` that does not load properly.
+`badass` tries hard to find the dynamic library but it may fail.
+In such a case, you should set environment variable `BADASS_LIBCLANG` to the full path of the `libclang` dynamic library.
+For instance, on my Linux, it's `/usr/lib/x86_64-linux-gnu/libclang-9.so.1`.
+So I set `BADASS_LIBCLANG=/usr/lib/x86_64-linux-gnu/libclang-9.so.1` in my `.bashrc` and everything is fine.

+On MacOS, it has been reported that you need to install the _XCode Command Line Tools_, and you'll find the dynamic library in a path like `/Library/Developer/CommandLineTools/usr/lib/libclang.dylib`.

+Setting `BADASS_LIBCLANG` may be required if you need to run `badass` within `badass run` (eg, in `prepare.sh` or `build.sh` scripts) because in this case, `badass` is locked by `firejail` and cannot find `libclang` by itself.

 ## Licence